bonitoo-io/virtual-device/plugins/README.md

 Two types of plugins can be added to the Virtual Device runner:

    * Item Plugins - for generating primitive values.
-Item plugins need to extend the `ItemGenPlugin` class.
    * Sample Plugins - for generating complete sample payloads including their primitive item values.

 Plugins are jar files with a main class extending one of two classes:
    * `ItemGenPlugin` for Item plugins.
 The key method from this class that a plugin must override is: